thomasdelvus/thomas-delvus-website/src/content/blog/player-passport.md

 This keeps the system simple and auditable:
 - database holds the source of truth (players, campaigns, characters, battles)
-- R2 stores images (character portraits and a shared Passport background)
+- database stores images (character portraits and a shared Passport background)
 - The dashboard aggregates characters and campaigns for a player

 The key never needs to be emailed, reset, or recovered.
 It just needs to be guarded.

 ## A Physical Metaphor for a Digital World

-The Passport is intentionally diegetic.
+The Passport is intentionally narrative.
 It is a document you could imagine keeping in a satchel or locked in a drawer.
 It fits the fiction because it behaves like an object *within* it.

 Saffrondale is built around persistent artifacts: maps, locations, and consequences.
 The Passport is simply another artifact - one that lives half in the story and half in the machinery that supports it.